Mon–Fri 9am–6pm

 What is invoice finance?

 Invoice finance allows businesses to borrow money against the value of their outstanding sales invoices.
-Rather than waiting 30, 60 or 90 days for customers to pay, you can access most of the invoice value immediately — with the balance (minus fees) released when your customer pays.
+Rather than waiting 30, 60 or 90 days for customers to pay, you access most of the invoice value immediately — with the balance (minus fees) released when your customer pays.

 Invoice factoring